golang/go/src/cmd/compile/internal/ssa/README.md

 	v17 (361) = Store <mem> {int} v16 v14 v8

-Here the aux field is the type of the value being `Store`ed, which is int.
+Here the aux field is the type of the value being stored, which is int.

 See [value.go](value.go) and `_gen/*Ops.go` for more information.